What is melanoma?

 - ARF (alternate open reading frame; also known as p14ARF in humans).

-Mutations in the CDKN2A gene can disrupt the functions of either or both of these proteins.
+Mutations in CDKN2A can disrupt the functions of either or both of these proteins.

 INK4A inhibits the G1 phase of the cell cycle which is mediated by the G1 cyclin-dependent kinases (CDKs) 4/6 which phosphorylate and inactivate the retinoblastoma protein (RB), thereby allowing entry into the S-phase of the cell cycle.
-The G1 cell cycle arrest phase must be bypassed prior to cell division.
+The G1 cell cycle arrest phase must be bypassed before cell division.

 Loss of INK4A function through mutation prevents the binding of INK4A to CDK4 and promotes RB activation through hyperphosphorylation resulting in unconstrained cell cycle progression.

 ARF protein has been shown to promote the stabilisation of p53, a critical tumour suppressor and proapoptotic protein (a protein associated with programmed cell death) by preventing Mdm2 (murine double minute protein)-mediated degradation of p53.